Food Production Management Education and Training Program Info

 Continuing Education Information

 Courses in a food production management certificate program often overlap with those in a culinary arts associate's degree program.
-People who earn a certificate may be able to transfer their credits to a degree program and thereby improve their employment prospects.
+People who earn a certificate may be able to transfer their credits to a degree program and thereby improve their employment prospects or prepare for advancement in the field.

 Related to Food Production Management Education and Training Program Info